playgen/SUGAR-SocialGamification/doc/features/user.md

 # Users
 Users are individuals interacting with the system.
 They may fulfil a range of roles including player, game master, game admin, teacher or system admin.
 Users can have metadata associated with them, such as nice name, profile image and bio.

+A user is public by default but can be made private by updating users with an [ActorRequest](xref:PlayGen.SUGAR.Contracts.ActorRequest).
+Private users will not show up in leaderboards or searches for other users.

 ## Features
 * CRUD users
 * Search users (name/id)